Engraving by Jacob De Gheyn, 16th century, soldier with a spear, 1607

 Jacob De Gheyn, 16th century.
 Soldier with a spear.
 An engraving from 1607 depicting a soldier in military uniform.
 It is an important example of late Mannerist engraving art.
 De Gheyn, one of the most influential engravers of his time, dedicated most of his career to depicting military themes, which were particularly relevant in 17th-century Europe, marked by conflicts and wars.

 The engraving is part of the work “Wapenhandelinghe van Roers, Musquetten ende Spiessen”, a manual that not only contains instructions on the use of weapons but also serves as a historical document providing insights into the customs and life of soldiers of that era.
-The engravings in the volume illustrate a wide range of military figures, with particular attention to details of uniforms and weapons, reflecting the tactical and military evolution following the Union of Utrecht in 1579.
+The engravings in the volume illustrate a wide range of military figures, with particular attention to details of uniforms and weapons, reflecting the tactical and military evolution after the Union of Utrecht in 1579.

 The central figure of the work, a soldier with a halberd, symbolizes not only authority and nobility but also the era in which innovative combat strategies and infantry organization, promoted by figures like Maurice of Nassau, changed the battlefield landscape in Europe.

 Preserved as an important element of knowledge about military history and the evolution of weaponry techniques in the 17th century, De Gheyn’s works have become highly sought-after collectibles for historians, collectors, and art enthusiasts.
-The fact that they are available in large numbers and cover diverse topics allows for a deeper exploration of various aspects of military life of that period, making each engraving a small historical treasure.
+The fact that they are available in large numbers and cover diverse topics allows for an in-depth exploration of various aspects of military life of that period, making each engraving a small historical treasure.

 The sheet of paper with a watermark measures 353 x 230 mm and is in good condition.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
+Today, there is a growing number of enthusiasts for high-quality vintage items that have a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

 Attributes / Details